Libyan Red Crescent calls for Benghazi ceasefire as fighting rages

 The port city, home to several oil firms, is caught up in a chaotic struggle for control between an alliance of Islamist militia groups and the army, amid turmoil in the oil producer three years after the ouster of Muammar Gaddafi.

-Troops loyal to former general Khalifa Haftar and allied to the army launched an offensive on Wednesday to regain ground after Ansar al-Sharia and other Islamist groups overran some army camps and were closing in on the airport.
+Troops loyal to former general Khalifa Haftar and allied to the army launched an offensive on Wednesday to regain ground after Ansar al-Sharia and other Islamist groups overran some army camps and closed on the airport.

 Residents joined Haftar’s forces, trying to dismantle checkpoints set up by the Islamists.
 Gunfire could be heard in several areas, forcing residents to stay indoors.